zilliztech/zdoc/docs/tutorials/pipelines/building-a-rag-app-with-pipelines.md

 ### Search pipeline{#search-pipeline}

-A Search pipeline enables semantic search by converting a query string into a vector embedding and then retrieving top-K similar vectors with its corresponding text and other metadata.
+A Search pipeline enables vector similarity search and semantic search by converting the input into an embedding vector and then retrieving the top-K most similar embedding vectors and relevant metadata.
 A Search pipeline allows only one type of function.

 ### Deletion pipeline{#deletion-pipeline}